aircarto/ModuleAir_V2.1/README.md

 ## Flashing

-Please use Platformio to flash the board.
+Please use [Platformio for VS Code](https://platformio.org/) to flash the board.
-The .ini file should be able to get all the needed boards, platforms and libraries from the internet
+The `platformio.ini` installs all needed boards, platforms and libraries.

 ## Library changes